 Security experts appreciate the Rust programming language used for OpenTalk, which is considered to be particularly secure: It is secure and suitable for processing many parallel tasks, as required for video conferences with very large numbers of participants.

-All channels are always encrypted with OpenTalk.
-The maximum level of encryption provided by the browser is used.
-OpenTak is working hard to provide genuine, scalable end-to-end encryption and BSI certification to Common Criteria EAL 4, the highest level of certification for software products.
-So you can speak openly.
+OpenTalk uses the maximum level of encryption provided by the client.
+OpenTak is working hard to implement true, scalable end-to-end encryption and BSI certification to Common Criteria EAL 4, the highest level of certification for software-only products.
+So you can talk openly without worrying about confidentiality.

 Scalability